 Noise sensitive receptors that may be impacted by Lake Champlain cable installation activities are limited to those in occupied areas along the shoreline of Lake Champlain.
 During construction, there will be a temporary increase in noise levels at nearby sensitive noise receptors; however, there will be no permanent increase to noise levels once construction is complete.
 Noise due to construction and installation of the marine cable will be temporary in nature and primarily will occur on Lake Champlain.
 Temporary noise impacts will vary due to the type of equipment in use at any given time, and due to the existing ambient noise at any given working hour and location.
+Further, as noted in the Record of this proceeding, in the Joint Proposal at Appendix E, Section 25.0, Noise Impact and Mitigation, noise levels during construction are anticipated to diminish over distance such that temporary noise impacts at sensitive receptors will be at acceptable levels (see, e.g., Table 25.1).

 Table 9.2 summarizes the types of equipment to be used during construction and their standard noise level.
 Residents and businesses may be temporarily affected by noise from construction activities, but such impacts will be temporary and minimized to the extent practicable for the type of work involved, as confirmed in the Article VII Certificate Order.